 For the sauce:

-- 1 tsp garlic (about 1 clove, also finely grated or crushed)
+- 1 teaspoon garlic (about 1 clove, also finely grated or crushed)

-- 2 tsp tapioca starch (or corn starch)
+- 2 teaspoon tapioca starch (or corn starch)

 - Salt to taste

 - Place the skillet on medium heat.
-Place the slices of tofu on it and pour on the marinade, ingredients.
+Place the slices of tofu on it and pour on the marinade, ingredients (with half the lemon zest).
 Dredge the tofu through the marinade using a fork or a pair of tongs to make sure each slice is coated on all sides.
 Continue browning the tofu over medium-high heat until each side turns golden-brown.
 Remove and set aside.
 When cool enough to handle, cut into cubes.

-- In the same skillet, mix the lemon juice, half the zest, 1/2 cup of vegetable stock, maple syrup, ginger, garlic, tamari and red pepper flakes.
+- In the same skillet, mix the lemon juice, the remaining half of the zest, ½ cup of vegetable stock, maple syrup, ginger, garlic, tamari and red pepper flakes.
 Cook over medium heat until it comes to a boil.